"Stay home if you don't have to go out": PennDOT prepares for clearing heavy snowfall

 "The only good thing for us is that it's keeping some of the congestion off the roads," said Schreffler.

-Drivers will have up to 40 mile routes to cover.
+Drivers will have up to 40-mile routes to cover.

-PennDOT warns everyone if the snow falls quickly, that could cause accumulation on the roads until drivers are able to loop back around to the area.
+PennDOT warns everyone if the snow falls quickly, that could cause accumulation on the roads until their crews are able to loop back around to the area.